 Meeting point: Minoritenkirche, Minoritenplatz (1010), U3 Herrengasse or Trams: 1, 71, D Burgtheater

 Cost contribution: €10 per person.
 Children 14 or under come free.
 Just be there on time.
-No tour is ever sold out, so don’t worry about missing the tour.
+No walk is ever sold out, so don’t worry about missing the walk.

 Capo di Capi: Eugenio